 How to check your iPhone’s Battery Health relative to when it was new?

 Have you ever wished to know how much your iPhone battery is effectively working when we compare it with the first time you have bought your iPhone?

 Apple provided a unique feature Battery Health, this measures battery capacity relative to when it was new.
 You can check the maximum capacity of charging in percentage.

 - Choose “Battery” from the options.

 - You will find your Battery Health next to “Maximum Capacity”.

-In our case it is 86% that means it still performing well.
-Lower percentage level means low battery performance.
+In our case, it is 86%, which means it is still performing well.
+A lower percentage level means low battery performance.

-TIP: After implementing the tips we saw an increase in our Maximum Capacity” which increased to 90%.
+TIP: After implementing the recommendations, we saw an increase in our Maximum Capacity,” which increased to 90%.
 This was just after a few months of following the tips.

-Now go ahead and follow some of the amazing tips you improve battery life.
+Now go ahead and follow some of the fantastic tips you improve battery life.

 18 Tips to Improve Your iPhone Battery Health